Implementing LRU Cache like Building a Lego

 };

-type to build a doubly linked list and implement several essential APIs for the LRU algorithm:
+type, we build a doubly linked list and implement several necessary APIs for the LRU algorithm:

 class DoubleList {